FarmData2/FD2-School-Materials/05-Vue3/05-Vue3-Application.md

 The "Methods in Vue 3" tutorial showed ...

+- Method for resetting the form.
+- hide table quantity etc if no plants

+- maybe?
+  - Move array/object stuff to methods to simulate getting it from DB for now.
+  - use if to only return plants for "ASPARAGUS" crop

 1.
 7. Commit the changes to your feature branch with a meaningful commit message.